 Reminiscent of an old medieval lego set, Pembroke Castle is surely what many would call a ‘proper’ castle.
 With thick, soaring turrets, stocky ramparts, and surrounded by a wide moat (in fact a lake) on three sides, the fortification must have been absolutely impenetrable back in the day.
 Located in the town of Pembroke, where you will conclude the full version of the hike, Pembroke Castle is the birthplace of Henry VII.
 Definitely worth a visit at the conclusion of your walk through Wales.

-Interested in visiting Wales by foot, look no further than Hillwalk Tours and feel free to get in touch to find out more information or make a booking.
+We hope that you enjoyed this guide to Pembrokeshire Coast Path highlights.
+If you are interested in visiting Wales by foot, look no further than Hillwalk Tours and feel free to get in touch to find out more information about our Pembrokeshire hiking tours.

 |Pembrokeshire Coast Path|

 |Self-guided tours from £419!
 Accommodation and bag transfer included.|